 As an interesting side note: the report specifically mentions that since the battle cruiser is equipped with a gigawatt laser, it can be used to assist small laser thermal craft to boost into orbit.
 In other words, a laser-launch system where the laser was located in orbit instead of on the ground.
 Report specifically mentions a single-stage-to-orbit laser-powered spacecraft called a "Monocle Shuttle."

 This would also be useful to energize laser-powered space fighters, like the Hegemony Interceptors.
 It could also energize combat mirrors and other powersat weapons.
 Or other beamed power applications.
+Oh, did I mention that the Monocle Shuttles could also be used as mobile laser combat mirrors?

 The difference is that powersats generally have no propulsion system, but the battle crusier is mobile.
 Oh, and the unfortunate fact that powersats have unlimited power by virtue of solar arrays with the surface area of Rhode Island, but the battle cruiser has drastically limited amounts of reactor coolant.